Naming That Song

 Cornell again leads the way, with an excellent How To Learn tutorial section on the All About Birds site, and even a free Academy feature with videos and soundtracks.
 In addition, there's an online fee-based course, linked from the pages just described.
 National Audubon offers an engaging free series in 8 parts with carefully selected sound samples, explanatory descriptions, memorization techniques, and much more.
 Each section focuses on a different aspect of the endeavor, authored by well-qualified experts.

 As can be expected, there are also commercial resources, mainly for mobile devices.
 Fortunately, the good folks at Cornell have investigated them thoroughly, and their review on the All About Birds site describes the benefits and drawbacks of the two best, Larkwire (344 species) and Chirp!
 (240 species, iPhone only).
-Both use Macauley Library recordings, and like Cornell's free 50-song Bird Song Hero (a Favorite) are game-based.
+Both use Macaulay Library recordings, and like Cornell's free 50-song Bird Song Hero (a Favorite) are game-based.

 Larkwire offers a free, web-based demo with 21 sounds, including Black-capped Chickadee, which can sound nothing like our Chestnut-backed.
 Chirp! allows you to choose a location for songs included, but user reviews note that it lacks winter calls.
 And choosing California songs as a set, for example, can add or leave out common species unhelpfully.